 Conclusion.
 The gradual reduction and maintenance of the elk population at levels consistent with a lightly grazed system under alternative D would ease potential management issues associated with sustained overuse by a large elk population which would have a long-term, beneficial effect.
 However, periodic management activities under alternative D would have long-term, minor to moderate, adverse impacts as a result of diverting staff time for implementation and oversight of management actions, including research, monitoring, and additional education and interpretation activities.
-The average annual costs of this alternative are estimated to be approximately \$43,600 per year (or approximately \$654,000 over 15 years).
-Therefore, this alternative would have negligible impacts on park management and operations.
+The average annual costs of this alternative are estimated to be approximately \$70,000 to \$77,000 per year (or approximately \$1.1 million to \$1.2 million over 15 years), with the majority of the funding being the responsibility of the entity receiving the elk.
+Therefore, this alternative would have negligible impacts on park management and operations..
 Past, present, and reasonably foreseeable future actions, when combined with impacts of alternative D would result in long-term, moderate adverse cumulative impacts.